Best Kemigisa: Background

+Education

+She was educated at Kahinju Primary School, Mpanga Senior Secondary School and Kyebambe Girls School, all in Fort Portal city, Tooro Kingdom.

+Achievements

+She is the Founder and Patron of the Tooro Women's Development Association and a co-founder of the African Queens and Women Cultural Leaders Network.

 Queen Best Kemigisa is a passionate about issues that affect girls and women in Africa.
-She organises Hakyooto events in various parts of Africa to education, entertain and empower people so that they are able to live their best lives.
+She organises Hakyooto events in various parts of Africa to educate, entertain and empower people so that they are able to live their best lives.

 Queen Mother

-Queen Best Akiiki was widowed on 3 August 1995 when King Patrick Olimi Kaboyo II died suddenly.
+Queen Mother Best Kemigisa Akiiki was widowed on 3 August 1995 when King Patrick Olimi Kaboyo II died suddenly.
 She was one of the guardians of her son, the new King and one of a team of regents who helped rule Tooro until he reached his majority in 2010.

-Her daughter, Omubiitokati (Princess) Ruth Nsemere Komuntale, was married to African-American businessman Christopher Thomas, but they have since divorced.

-Controversies

-Queen Best took part in the controversial Kings and Sultans of Africa Forum set up by the then Libyan leader, Muammar Gaddafi.

-She allegedly evicted 60-year-old John Businge from disputed land with the support of armed members of the King's security force.
+On September 12, 2026, Queen Mother Best Kemigisa released an official statement of appreciation expressing gratitude to the people of Toro, Ugandans and International well-wishers for their support following the death of Omukama (King) Oyo Nyimba Kabamba Iguru - Rukidi IV.

+Omukama Oyo Succession

+When her son Omukama Oyo Nyimba Kabamba Iguru Rukidi IV died on 27 August 2026, both Best Kemigisa and her daughter Princess Ruth Komuntale rejected the selection of Edward Rukidi Kijanangoma as Rukidi IV's successor, citing a 2022 will in which Rukidi IV reportedly named a biological son as his heir.
+The Babiito royal clan leaders, however, maintained that the succession should be determined according to Tooro's customs and traditions.

+Legal Disputes

-Queen Best brought charges of fraud against a man accused of stealing around $60,000 US from her, money supposed to be used to register her Toro Women's Organisation with the United Nations.
+Best brought charges of fraud against a man accused of stealing around $60,000 US from her, money supposed to be used to register her Toro Women's Organisation with the United Nations.
 Moses Kyeyune was convicted in May 2013 and sentenced to five years in prison.

 She was also involved in a legal fight with a lawyer, Bob Kasango who she claimed had defrauded her of a large sum of money.
+Court ordered Bob Kasango to pay Shs 3 billion as compensation to Tooro Queen Mother Best Kemigisa.
+The money in question belonged to the Toro Queen Mother who entrusted Mr Kasango with the duty of receiving it from the Lands Ministry Permanent Secretary on her behalf.